Australia beat India by six wickets to win series 3-1

 Smith trudged off, head bowed, on 9,999 career runs, and was followed soon after the break by Usman Khawaja, who was caught behind off Siraj for 41 to leave Australia on 104-4.

+The end of a topsy-turvy test, where the momentum had shifted by the over, came almost as an anti-climax for another big crowd bathing in the sunshine at Sydney Cricket Ground.

-Head and Webster, however, steered the home side to victory with an unbroken fifth-wicket stand of 58, the latter continuing his nerveless debut by clubbing the winning runs with his sixth four.
+Head and Webster got the job done with an unbroken fifth-wicket stand of 58, the latter continuing his nerveless debut by clubbing the winning runs with a straight four.

+"It was a little frustrating but sometimes you have to respect your body," said Bumrah, who was named Player of the Series for his 32 wickets over the five matches.

+"It was a great series.
+The whole series was well fought and we were still in the match today.
+Our young players will take a lot of learnings for the future."

-Australia's Scott Boland, playing for the second straight test as an injury replacement for Josh Hazlewood, earlier finished with figures of 6-45 for a 10-wicket match haul.
+Australia's Scott Boland, playing for the second straight test as an injury replacement for Josh Hazlewood, was named Player of the Match after finishing with figures of 6-45 for a 10-wicket match haul.

+"To win 3-1 against India hasn't been done for a while and it's just awesome," said Boland.